 Our ship reached Ketchikan Port in the early hours 03 August.
 After breakfast, we disembarked and walked to the Great Alaskan Lumberjack Show arena.

-In popular culture, the stereotypical lumberjack is a strong, burly, usually bearded man who lives to brave the natural environment.
+In popular culture, a stereotypical lumberjack is a strong, burly, usually bearded man who lives to brave the natural environment.
 He is depicted wearing suspenders, a long-sleeved plaid flannel shirt, and heavy caulk boots.
 With a rugged group of expert lumberjacks, some razor sharp equipment, and a mix of corny jokes, a hour long exhibition of logging events was worth watching.
-The Great Alaskan Lumberjack Show featured a page right out of history with old fashion axe swinging and lumbering skills.
+Great Alaskan Lumberjack Show featured a page right out of history with old fashion axe swinging and lumbering skills.

-The first event was Underhand Chop while standing on a log.
+First event was Underhand Chop while standing on a log.
 It required the lumberjack to swing an axe fractions of an inch from his feet, mimicking how early lumberjacks would cut fallen logs to length in the forests.
-It needed immense skill and control of the axe as the margin of error was very narrow.
+It needed immense skill and control of the axe as margin of error was very narrow.
 The axe had to move vertically up and down, else would land on the lumberjack’s foot.

 This was followed by the Standing Block Chop.
-To the casual observer, the standing block chop may resemble a baseball swing.
+To a casual observer, standing block chop may resemble a baseball swing.
 It involves swinging a razor sharp axe at a 11 inch thick pine chopping block.
 It was surely more than just smashing on a log with brute muscle power.
-The lumberjack had to ensure that axe met the log at the correct angle to cut the wood fibers and slice into the block.
+The lumberjack had to ensure that the axe met the log at the correct angle to cut the wood fibers and slice into the block.

-The next event was the Springboard Chop.
+Next event was the Springboard Chop.
 The lumberjacks had to severe a log placed about nine feet high.
 In the earlier days springboards used to allow lumberjacks a flat working surface in uneven terrain or where tall trees were cut by hand in steep hills.
 The lumberjacks started by cutting a small pocket with an axe at roughly hip level for the first springboard, then jumped onto the first board before cutting another pocket higher up the pole.
 Then they placed the second board into this hole and jumped on it, providing a secure location to chop the log.
 Standing on this springboard, they chopped and severed the block.

 This was followed by Stock Saw cutting.
 The lumberjacks had to cut two cookie shaped slices from a block using a powered chainsaw, first cutting down and then next cutting up.
 The lumberjacks had to have a keen ear to the sounds the saws made while feeding the saw just enough wood to ensure that it is cutting fast but not too much wood that it got bogged down

-The next competition was the 60-feet Speed Climb where in the lumberjacks climbed a 60-feet-tall cedar pole using steel-core climbing ropes and spurs and then came down slithering.
+Next competition was the 60-feet Speed Climb where in the lumberjacks climbed a 60-feet-tall cedar pole using steel-core climbing ropes and spurs and then came down slithering.
 While descending, the lumberjacks had to touch the pole once every 15 feet.